 This free science resource designed specifically for third, fourth, and fifth grade educators was created by the 2016 Christa McAuliffe Sabbatical recipient, Thom Smith.
 The creation of this resource was a collaborative effort, developed with the assistance of Seacoast Science Center, University of New Hampshire Cooperative Extension/New Hampshire Sea Grant, Hobblebush Design, illustrator Adam Kelley, and New England Aquarium.

 Teachers can utilize the Rocky Shore Marine Science Curriculum in their classrooms for engaging and meaningful pre- and post-Seacoast Science Center visit enrichment.
 Seacoast Science Center’s education staff will work with teachers to suggest appropriate lessons for framing SSC programs, supporting, and deepening class visits to the seashore.
 Please contact Kate Leavitt at firstname.lastname@example.org for more information.

 Congratulations to Thom Smith, recipient of the New England Aquarium’s 2018 Ocean Stewardship Honorable Mention Award for the Rocky Shore Marine Science Curriculum: An Ecosystem Unit for Elementary Educators!

 We’d love your feedback!

-Please tell us about your experience using the curriculum, provide suggestions, or send a review to [email protected].
-Your input will serve as a valuable resource for updates and future educational materials.
+Please tell us about your experience using the curriculum, provide suggestions, or send a review to email@example.com.
+Your input will be a valuable resource for updates and future educational materials.